MuditMJJoshi/CS639.github.io/README.md

 * Mudit - Creating the website: Mudit took those two pieces and used them to create the user end website that people can interact with.
 * Isaac - Interpreting data and creating writeups: Isaac helped with interpreting and researching aspects of the data, and creating the writeups and scripts.

-                                               Challenges

-Some of the challenges that we had to overcome during the process of creating our project were:
-Interpreting vague or obscure data from the csv file.
-Solving bugs in our interface
-Working through scheduling differences during finals time.